enonic/old-xp-doc/doc/developer/apps/basics/project.rst

      :language: xml

 site/lib/
-  This is the last place the global ``require`` javascript-function looks, so it is a good place to put default libraries here.
+  This is the last place the global ``require`` JavaScript function looks, so it is a good place to put default libraries here.

 site/pages/
   Page definitions should be placed here.
-They will be used to create page templates in the repository.
+They will be used to create page templates in the repository  (see :ref:`apps-page-index`).

 site/parts/
   Part definitions should be placed here.
-Parts are objects that can be placed on a page.
+Parts are objects that can be placed on a page (see :ref:`apps-part-index`).

 site/layouts/
   Layout definitions should be placed here.
-Layouts are definitions that restricts the placement of parts.
+Layouts are definitions that restricts the placement of parts (see :ref:`apps-layout-index`).

 site/views/
-  Views can generally be placed anywhere you want, just keep in mind what path to use when resolving them.
+  Views can generally be placed anywhere you want, just keep in mind what path to use when resolving them (see :ref:`apps-view-index`).

 site/assets/
-  Public folder for external css, javascript and static images.
+  Public folder for external CSS, JavaScript and static images.

 site/content-types/
   Content schemas-types are placed here.
 Used to create structured content.